Academic Services has developed the following PDFs to assist students:

 Please contact the Financial Aid Office at 724.738.2044 or firstname.lastname@example.org.

-SRU has developed and implemented a fall reopening plan in accordance with measures establish by the commonwealth based on guidelines from the Centers for Disease Control and Prevention.
+SRU has developed and implemented a plan in accordance with measures established by the commonwealth based on guidelines from the Centers for Disease Control and Prevention.
 Reduced occupancies will be established in classrooms, the library and residence and dining halls.
 Additional mitigation strategies include installation of physical barriers, posting of signage and placement of floor markings to assist the campus community in achieving appropriate social distance of at least 6 feet.

 Yes, with the following exceptions: